codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Creating-tables-ab95.md

-Let's have the `catalog` table as a reference (row cells represent datatypes):
+Let's have the `catalog` columns and datatypes table as a reference:

 | id | name | manufacture_year | brand |
 |----|------|------|-------|